-1 code implementation • 17 Aug 2023 • Karttikeya Mangalam, Raiymbek Akshulakov, Jitendra Malik
+1 code implementation • NeurIPS 2023 • Karttikeya Mangalam, Raiymbek Akshulakov, Jitendra Malik

 We introduce EgoSchema, a very long-form video question-answering dataset, and benchmark to evaluate long video understanding capabilities of modern vision and language systems.

-no code implementations • 15 Jun 2023 • Tyler Zhu, Karttikeya Mangalam
+1 code implementation • 15 Jun 2023 • Tyler Zhu, Karttikeya Mangalam

 We present PaReprop, a fast Parallelized Reversible Backpropagation algorithm that parallelizes the additional activation re-computation overhead in reversible training with the gradient computation itself in backpropagation phase.

-no code implementations • 6 Apr 2023 • Chen Wei, Karttikeya Mangalam, Po-Yao Huang, Yanghao Li, Haoqi Fan, Hu Xu, Huiyu Wang, Cihang Xie, Alan Yuille, Christoph Feichtenhofer
+no code implementations • ICCV 2023 • Chen Wei, Karttikeya Mangalam, Po-Yao Huang, Yanghao Li, Haoqi Fan, Hu Xu, Huiyu Wang, Cihang Xie, Alan Yuille, Christoph Feichtenhofer

 There has been a longstanding belief that generation can facilitate a true understanding of visual data.

-1 code implementation • 15 Feb 2023 • Sehoon Kim, Karttikeya Mangalam, Suhong Moon, John Canny, Jitendra Malik, Michael W. Mahoney, Amir Gholami, Kurt Keutzer
+1 code implementation • NeurIPS 2023 • Sehoon Kim, Karttikeya Mangalam, Suhong Moon, Jitendra Malik, Michael W. Mahoney, Amir Gholami, Kurt Keutzer

 To address this, we propose Big Little Decoder (BiLD), a framework that can improve inference efficiency and latency for a wide range of text generation applications.